New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Artur Bergman, hacker and technologist at-large, is the Founder and CEO of Fastly the world’s only real-time content delivery network.
 Prior to Fastly he was CTO of Engineering and Operations at Wikia where he provided the technical backbone necessary for Wikia’s mission to compile and index the world’s knowledge.
 In past lives, he has been a committer to Varnish, built high volume financial trading systems, re-implemented Perl 5’s threading system, wrote djabberd, managed LiveJournal’s engineering team, and served as operations architect at Six Apart.

-AVP of Pythian’s open-source database practice, former CEO and Co Founder of Blackbird, former Founder of PalominoDB.
-Oracle, MySQL and Cassandra DBA, Architect and Designer for 11 years with such companies as Obama for America, Travelocity, Zappos, Chegg, LiveJournal, Disney Mobile and Adobe.
-She is also an open-source proponent, and advocate for bringing technology, job opportunities and privileges to underserved populations.
+Owner of PalominoDB database consulting.
+Oracle, MySQL and Cassandra DBA, Architect and Designer for 11 years with such companies as Travelocity, Zappos, Chegg, LiveJournal, Disney Mobile and Technorati.

 Sergey Chernyshev (@sergeyche) is web performance enthusiast, open source hacker and web addict.
 He has 20 years of web development and operations experience and works at Dynatrace as Web Performance consultant on Insights team helping large clients make sense of their performance needs.